National Weather Service United States Department of Commerce

 The National Weather Service office in Lincoln operates a network of over 60 cooperative weather observers.
 These observers, most of whom volunteer their services, take daily observations of temperature, precipitation, or river levels.
 These observations are used by the local NWS forecasters, River Forecast Centers near Minneapolis and Wilmington OH, and the media.
 They are also archived at the National Centers for Environmental Information in Asheville, North Carolina, and are important in studying the long-term climate of the area.

-The Lincoln NWS personnel that assist with the cooperative observation program are:
+Lincoln NWS personnel assist with various functions of the program:

 Cooperative Observer Program Topics: